i5ar/ifollowers/README.md

 I take no responsibility or liability for any damages including damages arising from use or loss of use, data, or profits.

 > iFollowers is **free** and **open-source** made for fun in my spare time.
 It does look simple and not styled at all.
 Please, come back to check new and awesome releases!
-Any contribution will be greatly appreciated.
+Any contribution or suggestion will be greatly appreciated.

 ### Changelog